-Balfour Beatty operates a large and diverse fleet of commercial vehicles in the UK ranging from small vans to 44ton articulated combinations.
-The plant, tools, equipment and materials carried vary widely depending on the project or contract being serviced.
-With such a wide variety of loads being transported, it is essential that the vehicles can be weighed accurately and efficiently, to ensure safety and comply with road transport legislation.
+Balfour Beatty operates a large and diverse fleet of commercial vehicles in the UK ranging from small vans to 44 ton articulated combinations.
+The plant, tools, equipment, and materials carried vary widely depending on the project or contract being serviced.
+With such a wide variety of loads being transported, it is essential that the vehicles can be weighed accurately and efficiently to ensure safety and compliance with road transport legislation.
 Installing a weighbridge at each location was not financially feasible, so Central Weighing’s solution was implemented to supply ten portable dynamic weighbridges.

 “The second major benefit was the efficiency with which we could capture the weight data.
 Once the vehicles are weighed, the data is sent via Bluetooth to a control unit from which data can be downloaded in Excel spread sheet format.
-The data can then quickly be analysed to understand trends and more problematic vehicle applications, also it is incorporated into KPIs when reporting our vehicle weight compliance levels.
-This helps educate managers and drivers and ensure compliance with legislation”.
+The data can then quickly be analysed to understand trends and more problematic vehicle applications.
+It is also incorporated into KPIs when reporting our vehicle weight compliance levels.
+This helps educate managers and drivers to ensure compliance with legislation.”

 Statistics released by the Vehicle and Operator Services Agency (VOSA) in the “VOSA Effectiveness report 2011-12” showed that in that period, VOSA Enforcement officers check weighted 3239 Trucks on UK roads and found 60.6% of them overloaded.
 For light commercial vehicles, 87.3% of the 2090 weighed were overloaded.
 A large number of these resulted in fixed penalty fines and prosecutions for drivers.
 Such incidents would also have had further implications for the organisations involved and their Goods Vehicle Operator’s licence.